 Can a tungsten ring be used as an engagement ring?

-Yes.
-A tungsten ring works well as a man's engagement ring or a modern commitment band.
-It looks sharp, feels substantial, and handles daily wear better than gold.
-It is not the right choice if you specifically want a raised diamond solitaire, since tungsten cannot be built with a tall prong setting.
+A tungsten ring can be a man's engagement ring and a modern commitment band.
+It looks nice, feels solid, and wears pretty well compared to gold.
+If you want a raised diamond solitaire, tungsten is not the metal for you.
+It can't be made to have a tall prong setting.

 Can a tungsten engagement ring have a diamond?